-- (i) In blasting operations, except as otherwise authorized in this section, the maximum peak particle velocity may not exceed the levels of blasting vibration shown in Figure #1 [2.0 inches per second] at the location of a dwelling, public building, school, church or commercial or institutional building or other structure designated by the Department.
+- (i) In blasting operations, except as otherwise authorized in this section, the maximum peak particle velocity may not exceed the levels of blasting vibration shown in Figure #1 in section 77.562 (relating to preblasting surveys)[2.0] inches per second] at the location of a dwelling, public building, school, church or commercial or institutional building or other structure designated by the Department.
 The maximum peak particle velocity shall be the largest of three measurements.
-The Department may reduce the maximum peak particle velocity allowed, if it determines that a lower standard is required because of density of population or land use, age or type of structure, geology or hydrology of the area, frequency of blasts or other factors. - (j) The maximum peak particle velocity limitation of subsection (i) does not apply at a structure owned - (k) When seismographs are not used to monitor peak particle velocity, the maximum weight of explosives to be detonated within any 8 millisecond[or greater] period may be determined by the formula [W = (d/50)2] W=(d/90) where W equals the maximum weight of explosives, in pounds, that can be detonated in any 8 millisecond period [or greater], and d equals the distance, in feet, from the blast to the nearest dwelling, school, church, commercial or institutional building.
+The Department may reduce the maximum peak particle velocity allowed, if it determines that a lower standard is required because of density of population or land use, age or type of structure, geology or hydrology of the area, frequency of blasts or other factors. - (j) The maximum peak particle velocity limitation of subsection (i) does not apply at a structure owned - (k) When seismographs are not used to monitor peak particle velocity, the maximum weight of explosives to be detonated within any 8 millisecond[or greater] period may be determined by the formula $[W = (d/50)2] \frac{W=(d/90)^2}{W=(d/90)^2}$ where W equals the maximum weight of explosives, in pounds, that can be detonated in any 8 millisecond period [or greater], and $\underline{d}$ equals the distance, in feet, from the blast to the nearest dwelling, school, church, commercial or institutional building.
 The development of a modified scale-distance factor may be authorized by the Department on receipt of a written request by the operator, supported by seismographic records of blasting at the mine site.
 If the peak particle velocity will exceed .5 inch per second with the adjusted scale-distance, § 77.562(d) shall be complied with prior to blasting at the adjusted levels.